Bosnian mujahideen: Bosnian War

 The foreign volunteers sometimes recruited local young men into the foreign units.
 Accordingly, the International Criminal Tribunal for the former Yugoslavia (ICTY) noted that it was sometimes "difficult to distinguish between the two groups".
-For that reason, the ICTY has used the term "Mujahideen" (which they spell Mujahedin) for both fighters from Arab countries, and also local Muslims who joined the mujahideen units.
+For that reason, the ICTY has used the term mujahideen (which they spell mujahedin) for both fighters from Arab countries, and also local Muslims who joined the mujahideen units.

 The first mujahideen training camp was located in Poljanice next to the village of Mehurici, in the Bila valley, Travnik municipality.
 The mujahideen group established there included mujahideen from Arab countries as well as some Bosniaks.
 The mujahideen from Poljanice camp were also established in the towns of Zenica and Travnik and, from the second half of 1993 onwards, in the village of Orasac, also located in the Bila valley.

 The military effectiveness of the mujahideen is disputed.
 However, former U.S. Balkans peace negotiator Richard Holbrooke said in an interview that he thought "the Muslims wouldn't have survived without this" help, as at the time a U.N. arms embargo diminished the Bosnian government's fighting capabilities.
 In 2001, Holbrooke called the arrival of the mujahideen "a pact with the devil" from which Bosnia still is recovering.
 On the other hand, according to general Stjepan Šiber, the highest ranking ethnic Croat in the Bosnian Army, the key role in foreign volunteers arrival was played by Tuđman and Croatian counter-intelligence with the aim to justify the involvement of Croatia in the Bosnian War and the crimes committed by Croat forces.
 Although the Bosnian President Alija Izetbegović regarded them as symbolically valuable as a sign of the Muslim world's support for Bosnia, they appear to have made little military difference and became a major political liability.

 Size

 Estimates of the number of mujahideen vary.
 In 2003, Charles R. Shrader reported that HVO general Tihomir Blaškić had estimated 3,000 to 4,000, but the actual figure would probably be closer to 2,000, based on testimonies given in the ICTY trial against Dario Kordić and Mario Čerkez.
-In 2004, Evan Kohlmann stated that "the deployment of Arab fighters in Bosnia who were generally loyal to the jihadi leadership in Afghanistan exploded in the mid-1990s into numbers sometimes estimated even to exceed 5,000".
+In 2004, Evan Kohlmann stated that "the deployment of Arab fighters in Bosnia who were generally loyal to the jihadist leadership in Afghanistan exploded in the mid-1990s into numbers sometimes estimated even to exceed 5,000".
 Stephen Schwartz stated that "up to 6,000 “Arab Afghan” volunteers arrived in the country and enlisted in combat."
-In 2011, Thomas Hegghammer estimated the number of foreign Muslim fighters in Bosnia to be 1,000–2,000.
+In 2007, Peter Leitner put the 1995 figure as 1500-2000 In 2011, Thomas Hegghammer estimated the number of foreign Muslim fighters in Bosnia to be 1,000–2,000.
 In 2013, the International Crisis Group estimated that "between 2,000 and 5,000 fought in BiH."
 In 2017, a Center for Strategic and International Studies report stated that "figures range from 500 to 5,000 with a preponderance of estimates in the 1,000–2,000 range", citing Hegghammer for the later estimate.